 📋 About the Recipe

 - Great for meal prep.
 Make a double batch of these Greek chicken meatballs for meal prep and enjoy them as a quick and easy lunch option all week long.
-Any meatballs that don't get eaten can be popped in the freezer for later, just like these buffalo turkey meatballs.
+Any meatballs that don't get eaten can be popped in the freezer for later, just like these buffalo turkey meatballs or spicy meatballs.